1giba/docker-php/readme.md

 ### Customization

-The environment variables below can be changed:
+The environment variables can be changed:

 ```sh
 docker run -d \